Budapest Airport Guide 2026: Terminals & Transport

 miniBUD Shared Shuttle: Booking, Price and Reliability

 miniBUD is the official shared shuttle service operating from Budapest Airport, offering door-to-door transfers to addresses across Budapest and the surrounding region.
-It works exactly as you’d expect a shared shuttle to work: you book in advance (or at the desk in arrivals), you’re assigned to a minibus with other passengers who’ve done the same, and you’re delivered to your address — eventually.
-The miniBUD price from Budapest airport starts at approximately 6,000 HUF per person for central Budapest destinations.
-The service is reliable and the drivers are professional; the straight up caveat is that “door-to-door” means your door is the last one reached, not the first.
+It works exactly as you’d expect a shared shuttle to work: you book in advance (or at the desk in arrivals), you’re assigned to a minibus with other passengers who’ve done the same, and you’re delivered to your address, eventually.
+There are three products, shared Airport Minibus, Private Minibus and VIP Minibus, and the miniBUD price from Budapest airport is zoned by destination and quoted when you book rather than published as a flat fare, so get a quote for your actual address before you compare it against a taxi.
+The service is reliable and the drivers are professional; the caveat is that “door-to-door” means your door is the last one reached, not the first.
 If three other passengers are going to the Buda hills and you’re in Pest, buckle up.
 Pre-booking online is strongly recommended; walk-up prices are higher.

 📍 Főtaxi